Kuuuube/InitSender/README.md

 ### Init File

-Relative or absolute path to file with inits.
+Relative or absolute path to the file containing inits.

 ### Init Delay

 Integer to use for delay between inits in miliseconds.
+(Use 0 for smoothest animations.)

+### Auto Repeat

+Whether or not to loop through the init file.

+`1`: Auto repeat

+`2`: Do not auto repeat

 ### Tablet VID

+Base10 integer containing the Vendor ID for tablet.
 Only used when Tablet Model = 0.
-Base10 Vendor ID for tablet.

 ### Tablet PID

+Base10 integer containing the Product ID for tablet.
 Only used when Tablet Model = 0.
-Base10 Product ID for tablet.

 ## Building